Oakland Water Quality at a Glance

 Request Free Water Testing

-EBMUD offers free lead testing to all customers who have concerns about their water quality.
-This is especially recommended for homes built before 1986 that may have older plumbing systems.
+EBMUD offers free lead testing to all customers with concerns about water quality.
+This is especially recommended for homes built before 1986 that may have older plumbing.
 Call 1-866-403-2683 or visit ebmud.com for details.
+You can also check our water alert news for the latest advisories affecting the East Bay area.

 Explore WaterSmart Program

-Take advantage of EBMUD’s WaterSmart program, which provides free water conservation kits, rebates for efficient fixtures and appliances, and guidance on water-wise landscaping to reduce water waste and lower your bills.
+Take advantage of EBMUD’s WaterSmart programme, which provides free water conservation kits, rebates for efficient fixtures and appliances, and guidance on water-wise landscaping to reduce waste and lower bills.
+California’s history of drought makes year-round conservation especially important — see our California water quality page for broader statewide context.

 Consider Home Filtration